Did you know that…

 …the Clear Lake Sanitary District is a separate government entity from the cities of Clear Lake and Ventura?
 That’s right, each has it’s own responsibilities and are not tied together in any way.
 The Sanitary District is responsible for treating the waste from residential, commercial, and industrial areas within the sanitary district boundaries.
 The boundaries include most of the city limits of Clear Lake, residents of Ventura, and residents in the unincorporated areas around the lake.
 The Sanitary District is also responsible for the sewer collection system in all of the unincorporated areas served, which is the area on the south side of the lake.

 …Clear Lake and Ventura officials are responsible for the collection system within their respective city limits, with the key being collection?
-The collection system in each city ultimately discharges into either lift station 5 (Best Western, Holiday Lodge), lift station 8 (12th Ave S), lift station 1 (Deadman’s Curve), or lift station 2 (Harbor Inn, Ventura).
-Each of these stations is owned, operated and maintained by the Sanitary District and is the point where the Sanitary District becomes responsible for conveying the sewage to the treatment plant.
+The collection system in each city ultimately discharges into one of the District’s pumps stations which conveys the sewage to the treatment plant.

 …the Sanitary District treats an annual average flow of 2 million gallons per day?